Table of Contents

 The movement axes of the spine are located in the intervertebral disc.

-- The horizontal axis for flexion is located ventrally, the 1 for extension—dorsally.
+- The horizontal axis for flexion is located ventrally and the axis for extension is located dorsally.

 - The sagittal axis for lateral flexion is located laterally—this means that the left lateral flexion corresponds to the left, and the right lateral flexion corresponds to the right.